12D44380-C3FD-430A-963A972FFFBDF951

 • Promote the growth and ongoing development of nontraditional, successful initiatives that contribute to lasting transformations at the College.

-• Enable projects that enhance our capacity for inclusion, community, and belonging on campus through propositions that bring together people and departments that might not typically collaborate.
+• Enable projects that enhance our capacity for inclusion, community, and belonging on campus through proposals that bring together people and departments that might not typically collaborate.

 Questions?
 Please email the committee at whatif@hamilton.edu.